w3c/trace-context/spec/01-abstract.md

   trace data of multiple providers to be linked together.
 - providing an agreed-upon mechanism to forward vendor-specific trace data and avoid broken traces when multiple trace tools participate in a single transaction.
-- providing an industry standard that platform and hardware-providers can support.
+- providing an industry standard that intermiediaries, platforms, and hardware providers can support.

 A unified approach for propagating trace data improves visibility into the behavior of distributed applications, facilitating problem and performance analysis.